ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       :arg int yres: resolution in y direction.

-   .. method:: SetAlpha(dynamic alphavalues: null, int premultiply: 1, dyanmic opaque: null)
+   .. method:: SetAlpha(dynamic alphavalues: null, int premultiply: 1, dyanmic opaque: null, dynamic matte: null)

       Change the alpha values.
 The pixmap must have an alpha channel.

-      :arg bytes,bytearray,BytesIO alphavalues: the new alpha values.
+      :arg byte[] alphavalues: the new alpha values.
 If provided, its length must be at least *width * height*.
-If omitted (`null`), all alpha values are set to 255 (no transparency). `io.BytesIO` is now also accepted.
+If omitted (`null`), all alpha values are set to 255 (no transparency).
       :arg bool premultiply: Whether to premultiply color components with the alpha value.
       :arg list,tuple opaque: ignore the alpha value and set this color to fully transparent.
 A sequence of integers in `range(256)` with a length of :attr:`Pixmap.N`.
 Default is *null*.
 For example, a typical choice for RGB would be `opaque=(255, 255, 255)` (white).
+      :arg list,tuple matte: preblending background color.

-   .. method:: InvertIrect([irect])
+   .. method:: InvertIrect(IRect bbox: null)

       Invert the color of all pixels in :ref:`IRect` *irect*.
 Will have no effect if colorspace is *null*.

-      :arg irect_like irect: The area to be inverted.
+      :arg IRect irect: The area to be inverted.
 Omit to invert everything.

    .. method:: Copy(Pixmap source, IRect bbox)